This Advanced Trade Finance course can also be presented face to face in-house or via live in-house webinar.

 Advanced Trade Finance Course Objectives:

-- Explore the current market place including Brexit, Trump and the traditional bands of clients
+- Explore the current market place and the impact of current global trends

-- Learn about financial crime compliance & sanctions
+- Realise why financial crime compliance & sanctions are now mainstream considerations

 - Understand the risk based approach and the impact on trade finance